In this article, you will learn how to convert PowerPoint into the PDF file format using Microsoft Office.

 Because the PDF file format is meant for printing (not presenting graphics), there are six different types of PowerPoint content you will lose in the PDF conversion process.

 Below I’ve listed the type of content you will lose, and any workarounds if they exist.

 1. PowerPoint Animations

 So there is a NEW workaround you can use to get your animations into the PDF file format using some VBA code.

-On his blog, Neil Mitchell has written a macro that you can install that will convert your PowerPoint animations into the PDF file format that you can check it out here.
+On his blog, Neil Mitchell has written a macro you can install to convert your PowerPoint animations into the PDF file format.
+See details on Neil’s blog here.

 On the flip side, if you don’t install that macro, all of your PowerPoint animations will be removed when you convert PowerPoint to PDF.